 I am enjoying a vat of Champagne in the lobby of a breathtaking luxury hotel.

-All around, top hotel professionals – general managers of eye-popping resorts and directors of sales and marketing, a recruitment guru – have gathered for the birthday of another top hotel professional.
+All around, top hotel professionals – general managers of eye-popping resorts and directors of sales of world-famous chains – have gathered for the birthday of another top hotel professional.

-‘We’ve heard about your Hotel Stories,’ says one.
+‘We’ve heard about your Seven Hotel Stories,’ says one.
 ‘They sound fabulous – I like the sound of this spicy, mysterious Ms N, all the strong women and the ingenious murders – are they based on real life?’

 ‘Absolutely not,’ I say.
 ‘They spring fully-formed from my imagination.
 Especially Ms N, the world’s most brilliant, unpredictable and occasionally homicidal hotel manager and her beautiful but naive ally, Tatiana.
 She bears absolutely no resemblance to anyone I know.
 But tell me.
 Has anything weird or remarkable happened in any of your hotels recently?’

 ‘Weird or remarkable barely suffices to describe what happened at my hotel in London last week,’ says another top hotel professional.
-‘Let me tell you the story.’
+‘Let me tell you all about it.’

 You should read the Hotel Stories for seven reasons.